Structural dynamics of polycrystalline graphene: Introduction

 This article reports on the dynamical properties of polycrystalline graphene.
 In particular, we study two geometric quantities that are readily accessible in computer simulations without having a clear experimental counterpart.
 In our simulations, the $L_x\times L_y$ graphene sample is rectangular, with periodic boundary conditions in the $x$- and $y$-directions; the quantities of interest are the area $A=L_xL_y$ and the aspect ratio $B=L_x/L_y$, and their mean square displacements (MSDs) under simulations in which the dynamics is the WWW algorithm.
 The results show that in the absence of external forces, MSD$_A$ and MSD$_B$ initially both increase linearly in time.
 At longer times, MSD$_A$ saturates due to geometric limitations, while MSD$_B$ keeps increasing linearly at all times.
 We measure the diffusion coefficients $D_A$ and $D_B$, and demonstrate that the two are related.

 We then continue to show that $D_A$ and $D_B$ govern the response of the sample to stretching and shear forces respectively, following the Nernst-Einstein relation.

 The main relevance of the research presented here lies in establishing the relation between observables that are readily accessible in simulations but without a clear experimental counterpart ($A$ and $B$ and their dynamics), and mechanical properties of real-life graphene (e.g. response to external stretching and shear forces).
 Additionally, we demonstrate a clear relation between MSD$_A$ and MSD$_B$, thereby also relating the bulk- and the shear-properties.
+Thus far, much less is known about this shape fluctuation-driven diffusive behavior; our work provides insight into the dynamics and mechanics of polycrystalline graphene.